30 Days From February 3rd: A Journey Through Time

 The Calculation: 30 Days From February 3rd

 To determine the date 30 days from February 3rd, we simply need to add 30 days to the starting date.
-However, the process isn't as straightforward as it seems due to the varying number of days in each month.
+Still, the process isn't as straightforward as it seems due to the varying number of days in each month.

 Let's break it down: